 Venus is covered in a thick layer of clouds, which is one reason why it appears so bright in the sky.
 Ancient astronomers had a good idea of what (since Copernicus) we know as its orbital period — the modern measurement is that Venus takes 224.65 days to complete one revolution around the Sun, a Venusian year.
 Because of the clouds, however, it has been difficult to measure the length of the Venusian day since the nominal method of watching a visible surface feature rotate around 360 degrees is not possible.

-Reference: “The Mean Rotation Rate of Venus from 29 years of Earth-based Radar Observations” by Bruce A. Campbell, Donald B. Campbell, Lynn M. Carter, John F. Chandler, Jon D. Giorgini, Jean-Luc Margot, Gareth A. Morgan, Michael C. Nolan, Phillip J. Perillath, Jennifer L. Whitteni, Icarus 332, 19, 2019.
+Reference: “The Mean Rotation Rate of Venus from 29 years of Earth-based Radar Observations” by Bruce A. Campbell, Donald B. Campbell, Lynn M. Carter, John F. Chandler, Jon D. Giorgini, Jean-Luc Margot, Gareth A. Morgan, Michael C. Nolan, Phillip J. Perillath and Jennifer L. Whitteni, 19 June 2019, Icarus.